ilGhera/wc-exporter-for-danea/readme.txt

 Requires at least: 4.0
 Tested up to: 6.3

-Export suppliers, products, customers and orders from your Woocommerce store to Danea.
+Export suppliers, products, customers and orders from your WooCommerce store to Danea.

 == Description ==

-If you've built your online store with Woocommerce and you're using Danea as management software, you definitely need Woocommerce Exporter for Danea!
+If you've built your online store with WooCommerce and you're using Danea as management software, you definitely need WooCommerce Exporter for Danea!

 *Danea Easyfatt certified*

 WC Exporter for Danea allows you to export:

-* The list of suppliers, in the form of Wordpress users who have been assigned a specific role (CSV).
+* The list of suppliers, in the form of WordPress users who have been assigned a specific role (CSV).
-* The Woocommerce product list (CSV).
+* The WooCommerce product list (CSV).
-* (Premium) The Woocommerce customer list (CSV).
+* (Premium) The WooCommerce customer list (CSV).
-* (Premium) The list of Woocommerce orders, through a feed (xml) that can be used at any time in Danea to download the orders placed on your site.
+* (Premium) The list of WooCommerce orders, through a feed (xml) that can be used at any time in Danea to download the orders placed on your site.

 **ELECTRONIC INVOICE**